A Fast and Lightweight Model for Causal Audio-Visual Speech Separation: Method

 This procedure enhances the model's ability to capture inter-frequency coupling relationships.
 The outputs of all $G$ groups are then concatenated along the channel dimension to restore the original number of channels, yielding After upsampling the feature map along the frequency dimension to the original resolution via a transposed convolution, a residual connection is then applied via element-wise addition with $\mathbf{A}_0$ to obtain $\mathbf{A}_f \in \mathbb{R}^{C_a \times T'_a \times F}$.

-Subsequently, for $\mathbf{A}_f$, unfolds along the time axis, and the above procedure is repeated using Bidirectional Grouped SRUs (introduced later) to capture the temporal dynamics of the feature sequences.
 In contrast to frequency modeling, temporal modeling employs unidirectional grouped SRUs to ensure a causal structure, enhancing the integration of information from historical feature spaces and thereby improving separation performance.
 The output is denoted as $\mathbf{A}_t$.
 Next, a causal self-attention mechanism is applied to $\mathbf{A}_t$ to further improve the audio feature representation, resulting in $\mathbf{A}_{att}$.
 Finally, a reconstruction strategy similar to TDANet \cite{li2022efficient} is adopted to recover the time-frequency resolution, generating the next-level feature $\mathbf{E}_{a}(i+1)$.

 In our FTGS Block architecture, we adopt grouped SRU units (Grouped SRUs) based on a grouping strategy.
 Compared to the standard SRU \cite{lei2018sru}, Grouped SRU significantly reduces both parameter count and computational complexity.
 Specifically, let the input feature dimension be $D_\text{in}$ and the hidden state dimension be $D_\text{hid}$.
 The main parameters of a standard SRU come from the input-to-hidden transformation (e.g., a weight matrix of size $D_\text{in} \times k D_\text{hid}$) as well as the hidden-to-hidden connections (e.g., parameters of size $D_\text{hid} \times l D_\text{hid}$).
 Ignoring bias terms, the total parameter count can be approximated as $P_\text{SRU} \approx c_1 D_\text{in} D_\text{hid} + c_2 D_\text{hid}^2$, where $c_1$ and $c_2$ are constants related to the internal structure of the SRU.
 Similarly, the primary computation cost $C_\text{SRU}$, measured in MACs, is dominated by matrix multiplications and has a similar structure, $C_\text{SRU} \propto D_\text{in} D_\text{hid} + D_\text{hid}^2$.
 For Grouped SRU, we partition both the input and hidden dimensions into $G$ groups, with the subspace dimensions of each group being $D_\text{in}/G$ and $D_\text{hid}/G$, respectively, and run a separate sub-SRU independently in each group.
 The parameter count for a single sub-SRU is $c_1 (D_\text{in}/G)(D_\text{hid}/G) + c_2 (D_\text{hid}/G)^2$, yielding a total parameter count of $P_\text{GSRU} = G \times P_{sub\text{-}SRU} \approx \frac{c_1 D_\text{in} D_\text{hid}}{G} + \frac{c_2 D_\text{hid}^2}{G}$.
 Thus, both the total parameter count and computation cost are reduced approximately by a factor of $1/G$: